ToxicFrog/doom-mods/gzap/doc/nonlinear-hubs.md

 breaking down along three axes.

-**Per-episode vs. per-map.** Is each episode treated as a single giant level, with a single access token, or does each map in the episode have a separate access token?
+**Per-episode vs. per-map.** Is each episode treated as a single giant level, with a single access flag, or does each map in the episode have a separate access flag?

 **Shortcuts.** Is the player allowed to use the level select screen to warp to individual maps in the episode, or does it only permit warping to the first map of the episode?

-**Strict vs. relaxed.** If you don't have the access token for a level, are you allowed to access it via interlevel gates anyways?
+**Strict vs. relaxed.** If you don't have the access flag for a level, are you allowed to access it via interlevel gates anyways?

 The "safest" option is per-map, no shortcuts, strict.
-Per-map gives us more spheres by completely excluding some items until we have the access token.
+Per-map gives us more spheres by completely excluding some items until we have the access flag.
 No shortcuts removes the very real possibility of levelporting to a part of the level that isn't actually meant to be reachable until later, since the default levelport destination doesn't necessarily match the intended route of reaching the level.
-And strict prevents the player from going dramatically out of logic and makes the access tokens actually meaningful rather than just a fast travel network.
+And strict prevents the player from going dramatically out of logic and makes the access flags actually meaningful rather than just a fast travel network.

 #### Better shortcuts